Teacher Preparation and Educational Leadership

 CAEP Review

-The University of Nebraska-Lincoln educator preparation program prepares its graduates and completers to serve all learners, including those who face opportunity gaps, in a variety of educational environments.
+The University of Nebraska at Lincoln (UNL) educator preparation program is composed of seven departments.
+The singular goal is to provide quality educator preparation programs for teaching, educational administration, and related service careers in education, equipping completers to enhance the lives of individuals, families, schools and communities.
+The UNL program prepares its completers to serve all learners, including those who face opportunity gaps, in a variety of educational environments.

 The Data